cutcoin/documentation/cnt1_manual.md

 ## Introduction

 Cutcoin Token is the named entity representing a specific value.
-Once created, token can be owned or sent to another owner.
-No token duplicates (tokens with the same names) are allowed.
+Once created, tokens can be owned or sent to another owner.
+No duplicate token names are allowed.

-CryptoNote Tokens implemented in Cutcoin is the extention of CryptoNote protocol that allows creating and manipulating named tokens.
-Tokens are very similar to the coin itself, and that's one of their advantages: well known and time proved protocol that guarantees reliable privacy and security.
-The only place where the information about tokens is stored is the Cutcoin blockchain, and this means no additional centralization were brought.
+CryptoNote Tokens implemented in Cutcoin is the extension of CryptoNote protocol that allows creating and manipulating named tokens.
+Tokens are very similar to the coin itself, and that's one of their advantages: a well known and time proved protocol that guarantees reliable privacy and security.
+The only place where the information about tokens is stored is the Cutcoin blockchain, and this means no additional centralization is added.

-Tokens have unique names and the corresponding unique ids.
-Cutcoin id is 0 (zero).
-Each transaction output in the system has its id, and it's not encrypted, so users can see it.
-When a transaction with tokens has been sent, somebody can note that the tokens with specific id are circulating, but the sender and receiver are not known due to one time addreses protocol.
-Transaction amounts are also hidden thanks to Ring Confidential Transaction (RCT), so overall privacy is not worse than Cutcoin's one.
+Tokens have unique names and corresponding unique IDs.
+Cutcoin ID is 0 (zero).
+Each transaction output in the system has its ID, and it's not encrypted, so users can see it.
+When a transaction with tokens has been sent, somebody can note that the tokens with specific ID are circulating, but the sender and receiver are not known due to one time addreses protocol.
+Transaction amounts are also hidden thanks to Ring Confidential Transaction (RCT), so overall privacy is not worse than that of Cutcoin.

 ## User operations

-### To create a new token comman line (cli) wallet can be used.
+### To create a new token command line (CLI) wallet can be used.
 The requirements for this operation are:

--token name must be unique, i.e. no other token with the same name has been created and persisted in Cutcoin blockchain.
-Token name can consist of English capitalized letters and digits, length is 1 - 8 symbols.
+-token name must be unique, i.e. no other token with the same name has been created and persists in the Cutcoin blockchain.
+Token name can consist of English capitalized letters, and digits.
+Token name length is 1 - 8 characters.
 CUT and CUTCOIN names are not allowed for security reasons.

--token creation fee (TCF) + transaction fee must be payed in cutcoins, so the user must have enaugh balance.
-Current TCF is 100CUT, it's a flat rate that doesn't depent on name, token supply or anything else.
-Transaction fee is estimated dinamically during the process of transaction creation, but in the most of the cases it is less then 1CUT.
+-token creation fee (TCF) + transaction fee must be payed in cutcoins, so the user must have enough balance.
+Current TCF is 100CUT, it's a flat rate that doesn't depend on name, token supply or anything else.
+Transaction fee is estimated dynamically during the process of transaction creation, but in most cases it is less then 1CUT.
 So, one should have 101CUT to create a token.
 TCF goes to so called 'coinburn address' which is public, but all funds it receives become unspendable for any user.

 The token creation command is